ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 ### Death

 Death, the target variable, was present for only those subjects whom died during a clinical trial.
+This feature severely limited the amount of data available for analysis.

+## Feature Engineering
+###

+## The model
+Several models were evaluated.

 ## Surpises